 were true small business entrepreneurs.
 An artist herself, Ms. Lee, thought it would be fun

 someday to bring all these people together to display their work for everyone to see.

-her parent's medical care.
-By 2004, they had both passed.
+parent's medical care.
+By 2004, both Mom and Dad passed.

-purchased the present Museum site in Florida.
-In 2009, she returned to Florida as a full time resident and founded the
+present Museum site in Florida.
+In 2009, she returned to Florida as a full time resident and founded the (Florida) Marietta

 true when the museum officially opened its doors October, 2010 at 2121 N. Tamiami Trail, Sarasota, Florida.

-of paintings, sculpture, and mixed media demonstrated that Art can be inclusive
+this eclectic collection of paintings, sculpture, and mixed media demonstrated that Art can be inclusive

 rather than exclusive.
 I think that's why its so appealing to people of all ages.
-What is truly unique about
+What is truly unique about this museum is

 that about half of the artists are women, half are men and most of the artists are alive!
 I wanted to create a space where people, especially adults, could relax and forget their problems even

 if only for a brief moment, to slow down, smell the roses, and enjoy the present."